-2021-22 Student Support Services Staff
+2023-24 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+The "Other" category is for all other student support services staff positions not listed.

 Title Number of FTE Assigned to School

 Counselor (Academic, Social/Behavioral or Career Development)

 Library Media Teacher (Librarian)

-Library Media Services Staff (Paraprofessional)
+Library Media Services Staff (Paraprofessional) 1

-Psychologist 0.7
+Psychologist 0.5

-Social Worker 1.0
+Social Worker 1

 Nurse 0.5

 Speech/Language/Hearing Specialist 0.5

 Resource Specialist (non-teaching)

-Other 2.5
+Other

-2020-21 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2022-23 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2020-21 expenditures per pupil and average teacher salary for this school.
+This table displays the 2022-23 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$8,551.45 \$797.12 \$7,754.33 \$95,540.20 District N/A N/A \$7,744.50 \$81,498 Percent Difference - School Site and District N/A N/A 0.1 15.9 State N/A N/A \$6,594 \$87,271 Percent Difference - School Site and State N/A N/A 16.2 9.0
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$11,083.90 \$3,178.92 \$7,904.98 \$93,952.00 District N/A N/A \$7,744.50 \$89,828 Percent Difference - School Site and District N/A N/A 2.1 4.5 State N/A N/A \$10,771 \$96,325 Percent Difference - School Site and State N/A N/A -30.7 -2.5

-2021-22 Types of Services Funded
+Fiscal Year 2023-24 Types of Services Funded

 Princeton Street School identifies and addresses the individual needs of each student by providing additional services to support individual success.
-Princeton Street Elementary School is assigned a school psychologist, nurse, and a speech services program to provide intervention for students with special needs who are assigned to the least restrictive environment.
+Princeton Street Elementary School is assigned a school psychologist, nurse, school social worker, and a speech services program to provide intervention for students with special needs who are assigned to the least restrictive environment.
 Additionally, Gifted and Talented Education (GATE) students are assessed and identified as "GATE".
 These students participate in after school programs, the GATE festival, and other activities throughout the year.
 A site resource teacher at Princeton Street School closely monitors the needs of our English Learners and provides information on their language status to our instructional staff.
 Our instructional staff also provides integrated language instruction to our English Language Learners in all content areas as well as designated English Language instruction during a 45 minute language block.
-The Migrant Program identifies migrant and immigrant students to ensure interventions and services are implemented.
+The Migrant Program is available for students identified as migrant and immigrant.
 The program also provides support services to meet the unique educational, social, and health needs of the migrant student.
-These students may participate in an after school Migrant Extended Day program two days a week.
 The migrant program also provides free books to our migrant students through the RIF program.
-Our after school ASES program, entitled P.O.W.E.R, offers enrichment, intervention, recreation and P.E. daily to about 97 students total in grades 2nd through 5th grades.
+Our after school ASES program, entitled P.O.W.E.R, and P.O.W.E.R.
+Plus offers enrichment, intervention, recreation and P.E. daily to about 100 students total in grades 2nd through 5th grades.